rockorama/morpheus-ui/packages/core/README.md

 import React from 'react'
 import ReactDOM from 'react-dom' import { Button } from '@morpheus-ui/core'

+//Import the fonts in your root component import '@morpheus-ui/fonts'

 function App() {
   return <Button title="Hello World" />